 by Tetiana Aleksina & Tony Single

 is something that normally would not fall into this

 category of book reviews I read yet I tried it. the

 short book is nothing that can carry any label, much

 be okay being in a class by themselves.
+There seems

-a taste of regret, a sense of ominous threat, self-doubt with
+of regret, a sense of ominous threat, self-doubt with

 a fair amount of self-awareness, all the way to heart-felt

 sorrow as well as an ominous fate.
 I personally like

 ‘not today’ and ‘you don’t say

 my name’ as my personal favorites yet there are

 plenty of others that are good enough to be bulletin

-and Tony have agreed to take a few moments out of their busy
+and Tony have agreed to take a few moments out of their

-behind the making of these two reads.
+insight behind the making of these two reads.